Laktory Documentation¤

 with open("catalog.yaml", "r") as fp:

-schema = models.resources.databricks.Catalog.model_validate_yaml(fp)
+catalog = models.resources.databricks.Catalog.model_validate_yaml(fp)

 from laktory.models.resources.databricks import Catalog